The 10 Best Racing Games for Mac

-As with other genres, the Mac doesn’t have all the racing games out there.
-Yet, when you look closer, many of the best did make their way to our favorite platform.
+As with other genres, macOS doesn't have all the racing games out there.
+Yet, when you look closer, many of the most popular ones did make their way to our favorite platform.
 Whether you’re a hardcore racing fan with a pedal and steering wheel setup or a casual gamer who likes the occasional arcade racer, this list provides quality games to meet every need.

 So next time someone tells you there are no good racing games on the Mac, just point them to this list and get back to the starting line.